 - Hawthorn R. et al. (2007).
 Use of ultra lightweight mesh in vaginal vault repair to minimise complications: A two centre observational study.
 The British International Congress of Obstetrics & Gynaecology.

 - Alinsod R. (2008).
 Long term outcomes of vaginal pelvic floor repair using an ultra lightweight mesh.
-Presented at the 37th Global Congress of Minimally Invasive Gynecology (AAGL), Las Vegas, NV.
+Presented at the 37th Global Congress of Minimally Invasive Gynaecology (AAGL), Las Vegas, NV.

 - Salamon et al. (2011).
 Prospective cohort study of robotic sacrocolpopexy using lightweight polypropylene Y-mesh.
-Presented at the 40th Global Congress of Minimally Invasive Gynecology (AAGL), Hollywood, FL.
+Presented at the 40th Global Congress of Minimally Invasive Gynaecology (AAGL), Hollywood, FL.